sendgrid/sendgrid-python/USAGE.md

 ```
 ## Delete a bounce

+**This endpoint allows you to remove an email address from your bounce list.**

 Bounces are messages that are returned to the server that sent it.
 This endpoint allows you to delete a single email addresses from your bounce list.

 For more information see:

 * [User Guide > Bounces](https://sendgrid.com/docs/User_Guide/Suppressions/bounces.html) for more information
 * [Glossary > Bounces](https://sendgrid.com/docs/Glossary/Bounces.html)